The-Great-Ape/server/README.md

 ## Acknowledgements
 * This project uses [Solana](https://solana.com/).
 A fast, secure, and censorship resistant blockchain providing the open infrastructure required for global adoption.
 * This project uses  [Discord](https://discord.com/brand-new).  a VoIP, instant messaging and digital distribution platform designed for creating communities.
+* The project uses parts of [Solbot](https://github.com/paul-schaaf/solbot) by Paul Schaaf, a tipping bot for Solana.